nus-cs2103-AY2223S1/ip/docs/README.md

 ### Deleting Loans
-Loans can be completely removed by specifying the loans, followed by the delete argument, then the name of the creditor.
+Loans can be completely removed by specifying the `loans` command, followed by the delete argument, then the name of the creditor.

 General format: `loans delete <creditor_name> `